 3. Bounce-house party

 Bounce houses come in all shapes and sizes.
 You can rent one for your school or take your students to an amusement center as a field trip.
-Your kids will quite literally jump at the opportunity.
+Your kids will quite literally jump at this opportunity!

 4. Hat day